Homotopy equivalences between p-subgroup categories: Introduction

-The proofs of Theorem~\ref{thm:summary} and Corollary~\ref{cor:FtotildeF} are in Sections~\ref{sec:brownposet}--\ref{sec:link}.
-Using Quillen's Theorem A (Theorem~\ref{thm:QuillenA}) and Bouc's theorem for $\mathrm{EI}$-categories (Theorem~\ref{lemma:boucEI2}) to show that the inclusion functors of Theorem~\ref{thm:summary} are homotopy equivalences, we have to prove contractibility of certain slice and coslice subcategories (Definition~\ref{defn:C//c}) of $p$-subgroup categories.
-Since we use \Euc s to help us in identifying these slices and coslices, Section $2$ contains a short review of \Euc s for categories as defined by Leinster \cite{leinster08}.
-The reader, who wants a general impression of our method of proof, may take a glance at Section~\ref{sec:brownposet}, where we re-establish the already known results that the inclusions of \eqref{eq:known} are homotopy equivalences.
+More generally, we find it curious that the combinatorics of the Frobenius category $\cat FG*$, which is generally thought of as simply an organizing framework for the $p$-local data of $G$, can identify the elementary abelian $p$-subgroups of $G$.
+Similarly, the orbit category $\cat OG{}$ is able to identify the $G$-radical and the cyclic subgroups, and the exterior quotient $\catt F{}{\mathrm{sfc}}$ of an abstract Frobenius category $\cat F{}{}$ is able to identify the $\cat F{}{}$-radical subgroups.
+We take this as evidence of a general theme that $p$-subgroup categories encode group structure in unexpected ways.

-We find it curious that somehow the combinatorics of the Frobenius category $\cat FG*$ is able to identify the elementary abelian subgroups so some of the group theory is remembered in an unexpected way.
-Likewise, the orbit category $\cat OG{}$ is able to identify the $G$-radical and the cyclic subgroups.
-Finally, the exterior quotient $\catt F{}{\mathrm{sfc}}$ of an abstract Frobenius category $\cat F{}{}$ is able to identify the $\cat F{}{}$-radical subgroups.
+To understand the manner in which the shapes of our $p$-subgroup categories determine certain group-theoretic data, we must discuss our method of proof for Theorem~\ref{thm:summary}.
+Indeed, for us the method is at least as interesting as the final result.
+There are two interwoven threads to this story: In one, we make use of Leinster's theory of Euler characteristics for a general category \cite{leinster08} to identify a class of subgroups that is likely to control homotopy of the $p$-subgroup category; in the other, we make use of a special case of Quillen's celebrated Theorem~A on homotopy equivalences of categories \cite{quillen73} to prove that our proposed class of subgroup actually does control the homotopy type.
+We now summarize these points.